Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Monitored quantum circuit with temporal randomness

 with the reduced density matrix $\rho_A=\text{Tr}_{A^C}\ket{\psi}\bra{\psi}$, for a spatial partition of a segment $A$ and its complement $A^C$, and the full system in pure state $|\psi\rangle$.
 With the above definition, we can construct the bipartite and tripartite mutual information defined as

 and respectively.
 These latter two quantities can be made particularly useful by choosing appropriate geometries and state preparations with ancillas.

 To quantify the scaling of space-time dynamics, we use an ancilla qubit that we entangle with the monitored quantum circuit in two different ways.
 First, following the protocol of \cite{Gullans_2020,Zabalo2022InfiniteRand} we track the purification time of the ancilla.
-To do so, we initialize our wave function in a completely scrambled state and then generate a Bell pair between a system qubit and an ancilla qubit at time $t=0$.
+To do so, we start by unitarily evolving the system for a duration of $T=2L$, and then we generate a Bell pair between a system qubit and an ancilla qubit.
 We then let the circuit evolve according to the model described above and calculate the bipartite entanglement entropy $S_Q(t)$ of the ancilla qubit with the rest of the system after time $t$.
 Second, we use the mutual information between two different ancillas.
 To that end, we first let the system reach a stationary state, then we measure a qubit in the system and put it in a Bell state with an ancilla $Q_1$; after $\tau$ timesteps, we repeat this process with a second ancilla $Q_2$ and the same qubit.
 Then we continue running the circuit while calculating the mutual information between the two ancillas at each timestep, $\mathcal{I}_2(Q_1,Q_2;t)$, see \cref{subfig:two_anc}.

 Last, to understand the consequences of this ultrafast dynamics, we monitor the speed at which quantum information spreads, similarly to the scheme presented in \cite{Ultrafast2023}.
 Explicitly, we consider open boundary conditions and let the system evolve for a duration $\tau_0$ beyond the saturation time of the average entanglement entropy.
 Next, we carry out a projective measure on the central qubit and entangle it with a single ancilla qubit to form a Bell pair.
 We reset our clock to $t=0$ and proceed with the circuit dynamics.
 At each time instance, as long as the ancilla is still entangled with the system, we calculate the evolution of the bipartite mutual information $\mathcal{I}_2(Q,A_x)$ between the ancilla $Q$ and a symmetric segment of the system around the central qubit $A_x\coloneqq[-x,x]$, see \cref{subfig:single_anc}.
 We denote by $x_I(t)$ the smallest $x$ for which $\mathcal{I}_2(Q,A_x)$ is nonvanishing.
 This quantity serves as a measure of the minimal segment size that allows us to infer information encoded in the ancilla qubit.
 In the presence of entangling dynamics, for a given segment size $x$ smaller than the full system, information on the ancilla qubit will (provided entanglement with the system remains) typically leak outside the segment, so the mean $x_I(t)$ will grow with time and thus give an estimate of the dynamics of information spreading.